issmirnov/zap/README.md

 The config file is located at `/usr/local/etc/zap/c.yml` on OSX.
 For ubuntu, you will have to create `/etc/zap/c.yml` by hand.

 Open up `c.yml` and update the mappings you would like.
 You can nest arbitrarily deep.
 Expansions work on strings and ints.
+Notice that we have three keywords available: `expand`, `query`, and `port`.

+- `expand` - takes a short token and expands it to the specified string.
+Turns `z` into `zap/`,
-Notice that we have two keywords available: `expand` and `query`.
-The `query` term acts almost like the `expand` option, but drops the separating slash between query expansion and search term (`example.com?q=foo` instead of `example.com?q=/foo`)
+- `query` - acts almost like the `expand` option, but drops the separating slash between query expansion and search term (`example.com?q=foo` instead of `example.com?q=/foo`).
+- `port` - only valid as the first child under a host.
+Takes an int and appends it as `:$INT` to the host defined.
+See the usage in the [sample config](c.yml)

 Important gotcha: yaml has [reserved types](http://yaml.org/type/bool.html) and thus `n`, `y`, `no` and the like need to be quoted.
 See the sample config.

-Zap supports hot reloading, so simply save the file when you are done and test out your new shortcut.
-Note: If the shortcut does not work, make sure your YAML is correct and that zap is not printing any errors.
-You can test this by stopping zap and starting it manually - it should print any issues to stdout.

-For the advanced users: You might have to reload your webserver and `dnsmasq`, depending on your setup.

 When you add a new shortcut, you need to indicate to your web browser that it's not a search term.
 You can do this by typing it in once with just a slash.
-For example, if you add a shortcut `g/z` -> github.com/issmirnov/zap, if you try `g/z` right away you will get taken to the search page.
+For example, if you add a shortcut `g/z` -> `github.com/issmirnov/zap`, if you try `g/z` right away you will get taken to the search page.
 Instead, try `g/` once, and then `g/z`.
 This initial step only needs to be taken once per new shortcut.

+Zap supports hot reloading, so simply save the file when you are done and test out your new shortcut.
+Note: If the shortcut does not work, make sure your YAML is correct and that zap is not printing any errors.
+You can test this by stopping zap and starting it manually - it should print any issues to stdout.
+You can also view the parsed config with `curl localhost:$ZAP_PORT/varz` - this will print the JSON representation of the config.
+If you see unexpected values, check your [YAML syntax](https://learnxinyminutes.com/docs/yaml/).

+For the advanced users: remember to reload your webserver and `dnsmasq`, depending on your setup.

 #### Examples

 You can configure your `c.yml` file endlessly.
 Here are some examples to get inspire your creativity:

 ```
-g:
-  expand: github.com
-  z:
+e:
-    expand: github.com/issmirnov/zap
+  expand: example.com
+  ssl_off: yes
 f:
   expand: facebook.com
+  g:
+    expand: groups
+    s:
+      expand: BerkeleyFreeAndForSale
+    p:
+      expand: "2204685680"
   php:
     expand: groups/2204685680/
+g:
+  expand: github.com
+  d:
+    expand: issmirnov/dotfiles
+  s:
+    query: search?q=
+  z:
+    expand: issmirnov/zap
 r:
   expand: reddit.com/r
+l:
+  expand: localhost
+  ssl_off: yes
+  p:
+    port: 8080
+  "n":
+    port: 9001
 ```

 With this config, you can use the following queries: